Taulaa/The-Salvanian-Conlang/docs/index.md

 ## **Cases**

 Salvanian has six regular cases that not only have regular endings (with only two forms based on whether or not the word ends with a consonant or with a vowel) but also regular usages.
-They are ~~hard~~ easy to learn.
 They are as follows: